 How To Select Perennial Plants That Deliver Enhanced Benefits

-For the purposes of making informed decisions about perennial plant purchases, it may prove valuable to consider them in three groups — standalones, moderate spreaders, and fast-spreaders.
+Making informed decisions about perennial plant purchases may prove valuable to consider them in three groups — standalone, moderate spreaders, and fast-spreaders.
 These are not necessarily expert horticulture terms, but they shine a spotlight on a possible return in investment (ROI).

-- Standalone perennials are those that generally do not spread and expand their garden footprint easily.
+- Standalone perennials are those that generally do not spread and expand their garden footprint quickly.
 Some present large, attractive blooms that draw the attention of passersby.
 These include beautiful plants such as the Daylily, Yarrow, and others.
-While gardens benefit from their eye-catching beauty, they generally won’t fill out a bed on their own easily.
+While gardens benefit from their eye-catching beauty, they generally won’t fill out a bed on their own quickly.

 - Fast-spreaders may include the Daisy, Black-Eyed Susan, Wild Aster, and creepers such as the fragrant Honeysuckle.
 These perennial plants expand their footprint voraciously year after year.
-Flowers such as the Black-Eyed Susan seem to exponentially thrive as their annual spread increases.
+Flowers such as the Black-Eyed Susan seem to thrive as their annual spread increases exponentially.
 These aggressive perennials can take over flower beds that include standalone and moderate spreaders unless thinned annually.